nmljourn124/final_project/README.md

 * sample size

 2. Changed the values under "sharewomen" to be percentages and then moved this column next to the "women" column
-3. Created "sharemen" to reflect the percentage of males out of the total in each major.
-Used the following forumla then draged the :
+3. Created new column next to "men" called "sharemen" to reflect the percentage of males out of the total in each major.
+Used the following forumla to divide the males in each major over the total number of graduates:

               ``` = D2/C2 ```
-*
+* Applied the formula to the whole column
+* Converted all the values in this new column to percentages

+## Data Visualizations
+As mentioned earlier, Psychology was found to be the most common major for women and Business Management and Administration the most common for men.
+The following graph illustrates the breakdown of both men and women in each major.

 <iframe title="Most Common College Majors for Men and Women" aria-label="chart" id="datawrapper-chart-Yb0qW" src="https://datawrapper.dwcdn.net/Yb0qW/2/" scrolling="no" frameborder="0" style="width: 0; min-width: 100% !important; border: none;" height="579"></iframe><script type="text/javascript">!function(){"use strict";window.addEventListener("message",(function(a){if(void 0!==a.data["datawrapper-height"])for(var e in a.data["datawrapper-height"]){var t=document.getElementById("datawrapper-chart-"+e)||document.querySelector("iframe[src*='"+e+"']");t&&(t.style.height=a.data["datawrapper-height"][e]+"px")}}))}();
 </script>